 Disagreements Can Help a Healthy Relationship to Thrive

-Almost any unfortunate situation or misunderstanding can be fixed if you know when and how to apologize.
+Almost any unfortunate situation or misunderstanding can be fixed if you know when and how to apologise.
 In fact, a relationship – be it romantic, platonic friendship, or professional at the workplace – can be made stronger and deeper by a thorough, heartfelt apology.
 Just as a transgression harms trust, an apology can not only heal the wound, but can often add something positive to the ongoing record of trustworthiness between the parties in question.

-Why it’s Important to Apologize
+Why it’s Important to Apologise

 The best part of making (or receiving) a complete apology, is that it means that both parties have stayed in-play through the end of the spiritual or psychological lesson.
-Life has a way of repeating old hurts, in various forms and disguises, until an internal shift is made and an authentic, positive insight obtained.
+Signs of Becoming Better PersonLife has a way of repeating old hurts, in various forms and disguises, until an internal shift is made and an authentic, positive insight obtained.

 There’s a reason they say “life is not a fairy tale.”
 Star-crossed lovers are those whose relationship is thwarted by outside forces.
 In fairy tales and fantasy films, the majority of lovers are star-crossed lovers – and it is some nefarious antagonist who keeps them apart.
 In real life, the opposite is usually true.